 - immersion blender

-- 4 large garlic cloves or ½ teaspoon or more to taste garlic powder
+- 4 garlic cloves large, or ½ teaspoon + garlic granules

 - salt & pepper to taste